Uncovering the Best Desserts in Bologna

 These cookies were born in the nearby village of San Giovanni in Persiceto at the end of the 19th century.

-Francesco Bagnoli, a local pastry chef, decided to bake them in honor of Regina Margherita queen.
+Francesco Bagnoli, a local pastry chef, decided to bake them in honor of Regina Margherita's Queen.

 The result is a thin-crust cookie made of egg yolks, sugar and flour similar to a meringue.
 Crunchy outside and oh-so-deliciously soft inside.